Bluish-slate antshrike: Description

 The bluish-slate antshrike is 13.5 to 14.5 cm long and weighs 16 to 18 g.
 Adult males of the nominate subspecies are almost entirely darkish gray; they have a hidden white patch between the scapulars.
 Adult females' upperparts and throat are a slightly browner and paler gray than the male's.
 Their ear coverts and throat have thin white streaks.
 Their belly and flanks are deep cinnamon-rufous.
 Subspecies T. s. intermedius is darker overall than the nominate.

 Distribution and habitat

 The nominate subspecies of the bluish-slate antshrike has the larger range.
 It is found in western Brazil south of the Amazon and west of the lower Juruá River south to its upper reaches and the upper Purus River, in southeastern Peru south of the Department of Junín, and into northwestern Bolivia to Cochabamba Department.
 Subspecies T. s. intermedius is found in central Peru from south of the Amazon and east of the Huallaga River south to Junín.
-The species inhabits inhabits the understorey to mid-storey of terra firme and várzea evergreen forest, where it favors areas with much bamboo and vine tangles.
+The species inhabits the understorey to mid-storey of terra firme and várzea evergreen forest, where it favors areas with much bamboo and vine tangles.
 In most areas it occurs below 800 m but reaches 1200 m.